-When you go out to eat, salad becomes the go-to choice for anyone on vegan diets.
+When you go out to eat, salad becomes the go-to choice for anyone on a vegan diet.

 But unless you go to a vegan restaurant, it’s hard to know if salad dressing is or isn’t vegan.